TonichaB/Habit-Tracker/README.md

 ![Delete Habit Fixed]()<br>

 3. Deprecation Warning.<br>
 Part way through the development of the project I noticed a deprecation warning would appear when running the project in the terminal.
 After looking into the issue being raised in this warning (please see further details within the [Resources](#resources) section below) I was able to determine that the warning would not affect the functionality of the project and therefore I could choose to ignore this warning.
-I chose to utilise a library within python called 'shutup' which would set the workspace to ignore these warnings.
-As this would remove any warnings of this type, I chose not to implement this solution until all other aspects of the project had been completed so I would not miss any other warnings that could negatively impact the project.<br>
+I tried to utilise a library within python called 'shutup' which would set the workspace to ignore these warnings.
+As this would remove any warnings of this type, I chose not to implement this solution until all other aspects of the project had been completed so I would not miss any other warnings that could negatively impact the project.
+When looking at the deployed project on Heroku it was unable to process the shutup command and so i have had to keep the warning displayed.
+The functionality of the project is unaffected by this.<br>
 Deprication Warning:<br>
 ![Deprication Warning]()<br>